ktgw0316/LightZone/macosx/BUILD-macosx.md

  The console output should end with:

-  clean: BUILD SUCCESSFUL
+  BUILD SUCCESSFUL

 ## Main build config: build

 - Open the External Tools Configurations window.
 - Right-click our first one ("clean") and Duplicate
 - Name: build
-- Targets tab: un-check clean; check build
+- Tasks tab: un-check clean; check build
 - Click Apply, click Run

  Run will take a while.
 Some parts of LightZone are in c or c++, and gcc or gcc+ will compile them to JNI libraries.

  Eventually the console output should end with:

-  build: BUILD SUCCESSFUL
+  BUILD SUCCESSFUL

 ## Final build config: jar